nexthai/AI-agents/RAG-pipeline/README.md

 ## Overview

 Built a modular retrieval-augmented generation pipeline covering document ingestion, parsing, chunking, embedding generation, vector indexing, retrieval, context assembly, and LLM-based question answering.
+Developed advanced query expansion and retrieval techniques, including Multi-Query Expansion and Hypothetical Document Embeddings, to increase retrieval recall for ambiguous and complex questions.

 It is useful for: